-Please note that Power of A Award categories have changed for 2020.
+Please note that Power of Associations Award categories have changed for 2022.
 Changes were made to encompass and recognize the full range of activities and initiatives undertaken by the association community.
 Each of the five categories below has a description of the kinds of programs that are eligible for an award in that category.
 Please choose the category that most closely fits the activity you are submitting for consideration.
 If you have questions about which category to enter, please contact ASAE’s Chris Vest at email@example.com

 The Power of Industry/Professional Advancement

 This category recognizes associations that have addressed industry/professional advancement in any of the following four areas: advancing industry standards or professional codes of ethics; developing innovative educational/professional development opportunities; and conducting research to enhance the collective body of knowledge for an industry or profession.

 This category recognizes associations that have addressed global development in any of the following four areas: improving the world economy; advancing an industry or profession’s global standing; collaborating to effect positive change in global systems and/or policies; and addressing critical societal needs internationally.
 This category is open to associations based outside the United States and U.S.-based associations that operate globally.

 This category recognizes associations that have addressed diversity and inclusion in any of the following four areas: workplace/workforce D+I; operational excellence; governance, volunteer and member recruitment, retention and engagement; and cultural competence programming and resource development.